moontide/WeChatBotEngine/doc/ReadMe.Chinglish.md

 		</ul>
 	</dd>

+	<dt><strong>ShellCommand</strong>: A bot execute shell command</dt>
+	<dd>Accept command line from text message, run it, return the result of command.
+Example: `ls -l /bin/`</dd>

+	<dt><strong>SimpleAddressBook</strong>: A simple address book bot for WeChat group chat</dt>
+	<dd>This is a simple address book bot for WeChat [group chat / chat room] relied on MySQL database.
+It will query the database according the group nickname and return the contact information of the specified contact name.
+Example: send `txl Alice` in chat room 'My Company 1' will return contact information of `Alice` of 'My Company 1' address book.</dd>

 	<dt><strong>HCICloudCSR</strong>: HCICloud customer service representative chat bot</dt>
 	<dd>Using the HTTP protocol from HCICloud CSR, fetch the answer from CSR bot, then reply to user.</dd>